Inez-y/user_docs_Inez_Saeyoung/docs/index.md

 ## Prerequisites

-Before following these instructions, users should have:
+Before following these instructions, users should have a Mac computer with Mac OS.

-- A Mac computer
-- Basic familiarity with the Mac operating system

-## Typographical Conventions

-Commands to be entered into the Terminal will be written in monospace.
+## Notes and warning messages

-## Note: Additional resources or tips to enhance understanding.
+Throughout the documentation, additional resources or tips to enhance understanding will be appeared in the message blocks.

 !!! note

-    Actions that could potentially cause issues or data loss.
-If any further information is needed, refer [Apple Support page](https://support.apple.com/)
+    Indicates actions that could potentially cause issues or data loss.

 !!! warning

-    Actions that could have serious consequences if not followed correctly.
+    Indicates actions that could have serious consequences if not followed correctly.

+!!! tip

+    Indicates further tips that can be helpful.